lambdaclass/lambdaworks/docs/src/starks/protocol_overview.md

 In summary, at a very high level, the STARK protocol can be organized into three major parts:

 - Arithmetization and commitment of execution trace.
-- Construction of composition polynomial $H$.
+- Construction and commitment of composition polynomial $H$.
 - Opening of polynomials at random $z$.

 # Arithmetization